tsmathis/react-vis/README.md

 Future plans:
 - Database features for "organization" members (ex: employees, customers, etc)
 - Analytics applications utilizing the data visualization tools available from Syncfusion
-- A responsice Chat and Notification system
+- A responsive Chat and Notification system

 Built with React.js, Tailwind CSS, and Syncfusion